MicrosoftDocs/windows-powershell-docs/docset/winserver2025-ps/Microsoft.ReFsDedup.Commands/Clear-ReFSDedupSchedule.md

 ## DESCRIPTION

-The `Clear-ReFSDedupSchedule` cmdlet clears the scheduled task for deduplication on the specified ReFS volume.
+The `Clear-ReFSDedupSchedule` cmdlet clears the scheduled job, including the schedule itself, for deduplication on the specified ReFS volume.

 ## EXAMPLES